By Any Name, Will Smell As Sweet

 Although the new identifying information has been published in the brand new editions of “tree books” and “field guides,” most of us who collect these expensive reference materials over years are still using pre 2011 copies.
 And so they should.
 Even more of us, still use the botanical names we grew up with.
 It could be decades before the full horror of this treacherous theft comes to everyone’s attention.

 Why treacherous?
 Moses can tell you.
 Acacia was the wood of the Arc of the Covenant of God, built by the Israelites through command from God to Moses 3,500 years ago, give or take for when you read this story.
-The oldest modern name of an African Acacia was Acacia scorpioides given in 1753 to the Gum Arabic tree, more than thirty years BEFORE Australia came on the radar!
+The oldest modern name of an African Acacia was Acacia scorpioides given in 1753 to the Gum Arabic tree, more than twenty years BEFORE Australia came on the radar!
 Do you think “they” even knew that.
 Acacia is the Greek word for thorn, Acanth.
 And the Australian national tree – golden wattle – has no thorns!
 Nor do most of the other Aus Acacia, why claim an entire species as your own on false pretenses.
 I rest my case.
 Well, what tree is next?
 Hang on to your tree names folks, you may be next.
 If you like acacia, you will love this site.
 Heard of jelly beans, Ben a & Jerry’s ice cream?
-Go to the bottom of this page for the uses of Gum Arabic.
+Go to the bottom of that page for the uses of Gum Arabic.